isaac-kami/ParaviewFenicsOciCloud/README.md

 <br></br>
 b2) Start the Paraview Server

-All you need to do at this step is to start the Paraview server, so that it can start listening on port 11111:
+All you need to do at this step is to start the Paraview server, so that it can start listening on port 11111 for any possible connection from a Paraview Client:

 ```
 root@paraview-instance:/opt/ParaView-5.9.0-osmesa-MPI-Linux-Python3.8-64bit/bin#  ./pvserver